1dollarsteak/1dollarsteak.github.io/_drafts/OpenBSD chio.c.md

 {% endhighlight %}

 ### err.h
+There are 11 occurences of the warnx function, 17 of err and finally 11 times the errx function was called.
+The difference between err and the errx/warnx variations are, that when err is called, also the error message is looked up in [errno.2](https://man.openbsd.org/errno.2) and appended to the fmt string (if not NULL).
 ### errno.h
+These are the error message definitions that are looked up when err is called.
 ### fcntl.h
+Because chio works with files, this header is also clearly needed.
+The creation of the changer file descriptor is achieved through open:
+{% highlight c %}
+if ((changer_fd = open(changer_name, O_RDWR, 0600)) == -1)
+    err(1, "%s: open", changer_name);
+{% endhighlight %}
 ### limits.h
+This header file defines the size range that the different data types can store.
+Nevertheless it is not used in this file.
+The only occurences I came across are two checking for the range of a long in parse.y.
+Though, there it's also added to the list of header files.
 ### stdio.h
+This is used to get access to the streams `stderr` and `stdout` for various usage in the functions warn, err and (f)printf.
+User input is not expected / handled, because this program is solely based on a configuration file.
 ### stdlib.h
+The most interesting usage of functions in stdlib is calloc and free.
+Next to these the following are used: exit, getenv, strtol.
+I'll not go into deeper details with the latter.
+Memory allocation is used to store the status info that gets queried from the changer device with `ioctl(changer_fd, CHIOGSTATUS, &cmd)`.
+Here `&cmd` is the address of a specific struct where volume labels (primary and alternative) can be stored.
+They are later printed out with their corresponding serial strings.
 ### string.h
+No functions or other resources of this header file are actually in use.
 ### unistd.h
+Also (check)
 ### util.h
 ### defs.h (local)
 ### pathnames.h (local)